Build vs Buy in Data: True Cost, TCO Framework, and Opportunity Cost

 You think you “own” the tool.
 You think you avoided vendor fees.

 This is why the build vs buy debate isn’t a technical decision.
-It’s a financial and strategic one.

-What Is the True Cost of Building Internal Data Tools?
+The True Cost of Building Internal Tools

 When execs calculate build cost, they only add up salaries and time.
-That’s just the tip of the iceberg.

 Here’s what they miss:

-CFOs and COOs should run a TCO framework before green-lighting any internal build.
+CFOs and COOs should run a Total Cost of Ownership (TCO) framework before green-lighting any internal build.

 Step 1: Build Cost

-• Engineer salaries × time invested.
+• Engineer salaries × project time.

 • Initial project management overhead.